Classic galactosemia (GALT)

 This condition is also known as: GALT deficiency, galactose-1-phosphate uridyltransferase deficiency, galactosemia.

 To learn more about classic galactosemia, visit Baby's First Test: Classic galactosemia and Screening, Technology, and Research in Genetics (STAR-G): Galactosemia.
-Visit Board Certified Metabolic Providers (PDF: 2 pages/204KB) for a listing of medical specialists and clinic contact information.
+A listing of contact information for Minnesota inborn errors of metabolism medical specialty providers/clinics serving children affected with or undergoing evaluation for conditions that can be detected through Minnesota Newborn Screening is available upon request.